acuyjet/jeopardy/README.md

 Project for Code Louisville's Python track.

+Alex will give you clues and you'll give him responses.

 Will include the following features:
 * Implement a “master loop” console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program
 * Read data from an external file, such as text, JSON, CSV, etc and use that data in your application